Roll20/roll20-api-scripts/HiddenRollMessages/README.md

 This is why I allow users to customize the dice_sides to adjust for the different systems.
 In the case of Gumshoe style systems, we can change the dice_sides to 0 and simply use the skill value as the "attr" in our JSON.

 TL;DR I didn't think of how to impliment every system, but hopefully the system is robust enough that you (the user) can adapt to it.
 If not, send me a Issue request and I'll look into it!

+### Known Issues
+1. If the user for whatever reason removes the \[HRM\] tag from the name, the roll will not run when the handout is deleted.
+Even worst is on the backend will use memory for that handout forever.
+Probably not an issue unless you do this like 10000000 times, but still worth noting.
+2. If you put in a attribute that doesn't exist for the json.
+You will always fail that roll.